vxld100/ltc-volatility-forecasting/README.md

 # Liquid Time-Constant Networks for Volatility Forecasting

-This repository implements the methodology from my Bachelor's thesis: *"Liquid Time-Constant Neural
+This repository contains the implementation from my Bachelor's thesis: *"Liquid Time-Constant Neural
 Networks: A Continuous-Time Approach to Volatility Forecasting"* (University of St. Gallen, 2025).
+See the *Thesis.pdf* file for the full text.

 ## Abstract